-- The mean number of contacts reported by adults has stayed mostly constant during December and January at just below 3 contacts per day after reducing slightly prior to December. - The proportion of children ages 5-11 years in isolation has reduced to approximately 5% and to approximately 7% for those ages 12-17 years . - The proportion of adults aged 18-59 years in isolation is up to about 10%. - Wearing face coverings (masks) remains high after increasing from early December at above 80%. - Adults who attended their workplace continue to report approximately twice the mean number of contacts than employed adults who did not attend their workplace.
+- The mean number of contacts reported by adults has stayed mostly constant during December and January at just below 3 contacts per day after reducing slightly prior to December. - The proportion of children ages 5-11 years in isolation reached a high of 16% in January while the proportion of children aged 12 to 17 years in isolation has remained between 7 and 8%. - The proportion of adults aged 18-59 years in isolation is down to 6% from 10% in late December and is less than 2% for those over 60 years of age. - Wearing face coverings (masks) remains high after increasing from early December at approximately 85%. - Adults who attended their workplace continue to report approximately twice the mean number of contacts than employed adults who did not attend their workplace.